danydurand/not-a-simple-blog/README.md

 - Tagging posts
 - Recommending similar posts
 - Total quantity, the latest and the more commented Posts
+- Search Posts by text contained in Title and/or Body

 There are more features coming...